discord/endanger/README.md

           }
         }

-        // file.modified will tell you if the current file was created in this diff if (file.modified) {
+        // file.modifiedOnly will tell you if the current file was created in this diff if (file.modifiedOnly) {
           // file.before() returns the state of the file before the changes (if it existed) let before = await file.before()?.contains("@ratelimit(")
           let after = await file.contains("@ratelimit(")